Monitoring sessions and deployments¶

 Log in to the Operations Center using the Administrator credentials configured after installation.

-Select Kubernetes from the menu on the left to display a list of all nodes.
+Select Monitoring from the menu on the left to display the monitoring dashboards.

 Using the CLI: